We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Finally, you can also donate your old mattress to charity.
+Many people donate their old mattresses to charity.
 As with a sale, you want your goods free from unsightly damage and stains.
+They won’t fetch a price, but it’s rude to give something unusable or disgusting to those in need.
 Organizations accept gently used goods but reserve the right to reject donations they can’t use.

 Health and sanitation laws prohibit some organizations, like Goodwill, from taking donated mattresses because they don’t have the equipment to prepare them for reuse.
 However, Habitat for Humanity and the National Furniture Bank Association will take these goods.
 Call before you make the trip to confirm whether your chosen organization accepts mattresses.

 Sell your mattress the old-fashioned way by hosting a yard sale.
 Use the opportunity to deep-clean your home and get rid of anything you no longer use, alongside your mattress.
 You’ll make a nice profit that will help pay for a replacement or even let you splurge on a comforter set.